Child Care Benefits

 Sliding Scale Benefit Estimate

-Use the Sliding Scale Estimate Worksheet for the 2022–2023 Program Year [xlsx] to help you estimate your eligibility for the Sliding Scale benefit.
+Use the Sliding Scale Estimate Worksheet to estimate your eligibility for the benefit:

 Applying for the Sliding Scale Benefit